phn/lineid_plot/README.rst

    >>> plot_line_ids(wave, flux, line_wave, line_label1)
    >>> plt.show()

-The `plot_line_ids()` function also accepts an Axes or a Figure in which to create the labels.
-The is useful in situations where we already have an Axes.
-For example, we may have multiple Axes in a Figure, and we want to add labels to one or more of these Axes.

 Code given below creates two Axes in a Figure, and plots data and labels in both of them.
 The result is: